 - Special equipment: 8-10 (17-inch) metal skewers

-- Make The Glaze: In small saucepan combine apricot preserves, vinegar, red pepper flakes and lemon zest.
-Bring to boil and then lower to a simmer and cook gently, stirring occasionally, for 6-8 minutes, until thickened and jammy.
-Remove from heat and set aside to cool for 5-10 minutes.
-Stir in the mint.
+- In small saucepan combine apricot preserves, vinegar, red pepper flakes and lemon zest and set over high heat.
+When liquids come to a boil, lower to a simmer and cook gently, stirring occasionally, for 6-8 minutes, until thickened and jammy.
+Remove glaze from heat and set aside to cool for 5-10 minutes.
+Stir in the chopped mint.

-- Grill Lamb Skewers: Arrange skewers on the grill.
-Cook for four minutes with the grill cover closed.
-Brush generously with glaze and turn.
-Grill for 3 minutes more with the cover closed.
-Brush generously with glaze and turn.
-Grill for 30 seconds more, uncovered, for medium rare.
+- Grill the skewers for about 4 minutes per side for medium rare.
+Start with the grill cover closed and cook for four minutes.
+Brush the kebabs on both sides with glaze, turn, and grill for 3 minutes more with the cover closed.
+Brush on both sides once more and cook for 30 seconds, uncovered.
 (Lamb will be slightly underdone but will continue to cook after being removed from grill)

-- Serve kebabs with extra mint sprinkled on top.
+- Serve kebabs with fresh chopped mint sprinkled on top

 - Prep Time: 30 mins